coq-community/coq-nix-toolbox/README.md

 - `initNixConfig`: create an initial `.nix/config.nix` file.
 - `nixEnv`: displays the list of Nix store locations for all the available packages.
 - `fetchCoqOverlay`: fetch a derivation file from nixpkgs that you may then edit locally to override a package.
+- `createOverlay`: create a fresh derivation file from a template, which could then be added to nixpkgs.
 - `cachedMake`: compile the project by reusing build outputs cached (generally thanks to Cachix).
 - `genNixActions`: generates GitHub one actions file per bundle, for testing dependencies and reverse depndencies.